Citation, DOI, disclosures and article data

 During normal embryogenesis, the bowel herniates into the base of the umbilical cord and rapidly elongates.
-As it returns to the abdominal cavity, it undergoes complex ~270 degrees counter clockwise rotation resulting in the duodenojejunal (D-J) flexure typically located to the left of the midline, at the level of L1 vertebral body and the terminal ileum located in the right iliac fossa.
+As it returns to the abdominal cavity, it undergoes a complex ~270 degree counter-clockwise rotation resulting in the duodenojejunal (DJ) flexure being typically located left of the midline, at the level of the L1 vertebral body, and the terminal ileum being located in the right iliac fossa.
 This results in a broad mesentery running obliquely down from the DJ flexure to the cecum and prevents rotation around the superior mesenteric artery (SMA) 1-6.

-In malrotation, this does not occur and, as a result, the mesentery has a short root, which allows it to act as a pedicle (through which the SMA and SMV pass) around which volvulus can occur.
+In malrotation, this does not occur and, as a result, the mesentery often has a short root, which can act as a pedicle (through which the SMA and superior mesenteric vein (SMV) pass) around which volvulus can occur.

-Abdominal radiographs, in the absence of midgut volvulus, are neither specific nor sensitive 2.
+In the absence of midgut volvulus, abdominal radiographs are neither specific nor sensitive 2.
 They may show:

-large bowel predominantly on left and small bowel predominantly on the right
+large bowel predominantly on the left and small bowel predominantly on the right

 A pediatric upper gastrointestinal contrast study is the examination of choice when the diagnosis is suspected.
 The key findings of malrotation is an abnormal duodenojejunal (DJ) junction location:

-Although not specific criteria of malrotation, the jejunum is commonly located to the left of the spine.
+Although not a specific criterion of malrotation, the jejunum will be commonly located to the right of the spine.